There is nothing like stirring people up to get the day going.

 Due to scheduling conflicts, the cheerleading squad could only practice on Monday nights.

-The girls complained again.
-This time they were booted.
+were booted.
 One of the mothers said the girls were "devastated," and the girls expressed how hard it was now to go to school and the games because they can no longer cheer.
 The article labeled the coaches, "unwilling to compromise."The girls' families said they don't want to make a scene.

 It was very early, remember, when I read this.
 There were already two comments, speaking the girls' praises up and down.
 I had to create an account so I could make a comment.